 Now you can pull the ribbon cable from the connector.

-After the keyboard cable release, you can remove the keyboard.
+After the cable released, you can remove the keyboard.

 Just in case, I’ll show where you can find the CMOS battery.

-In Acer Asprie 5520 laptop the CMOS battery soldered to the motherboard.
+In Acer Asprie 5520 the CMOS battery soldered to the motherboard.